This conference examines key issues around hate crime policy in England and Wales.

 - Chris Long, Chief Crown Prosecutor, and Hate Crime Champion, Crown Prosecution Service;

-- Professor Penney Lewis, Commissioner for Criminal Law, The Law Commission; and
+- Professor Penney Lewis, Commissioner for Criminal Law, The Law Commission;

 - The Law Commission’s consultation on hate crime legislation;